joeireland/iot-greentech-workshop/Workshop4-Virtual-HMI.md

    ![Created MQTT Config](images/deploy-dashboard2.png)

    - Go back to your browser tab with the IoT Dashboard in it
-   - Turn the angle sensor on your Raspberry Pi and see the chart and gauge on your dashboard change
+   - Move the slider of your virtual IoT device and see the chart and gauge on your dashboard change

    ![Created MQTT Config](images/test-dashboard2.png)